 Welcome to interview #119 with Coach Nicholas Dodson!
 Coach Nick is the head Track and Field coach at Southeastern University.
-The 2018-19 season was Southeastern’s first year having a Track and Field Program, and they came in with a bang.
-They won both the men and women’s The Sun Conference titles, had fifteen individual champions, and a total of eight All-Americans.
+The 2018-19 season was Southeastern University’s first year having a Track and Field Program, and they came in with a bang.
+They won both the men’s and women’s The Sun Conference titles, had fifteen individual champions, and a total of eight All-Americans.

-Now Coach Nick is eager to help the next generation of athletes.
+Now Coach Nick is eager to help the next generation of athletes, at Southeastern University and around the country.
 This is a must-read interview for any Track and Field athletes, or those considering an NAIA college.
 And, if you’re wondering whether it’s a good idea to join a young program, read on!

 What can or should high school athletes do from their end to get on your radar